monking/punch/README.md

 Notes / Caveats
 ---------------

+The first entry in every log line is a Unix timestamp.
+This makes sorting the list a breeze, but also makes it very impractical to change the time value of an item.
+If you made a mistaken entry, you need to use `punch -e` or its alias `pe` to manually remove the line.
+Then use `punch -t` or `pt` to make the correct entry, and sort the now disordered lines (in Vim: visual select lines with <Shift>+V `:!sort`).

 One feature of the punch script is to help you quickly navigate to your projects' working directories.
 In order do this `punch` must be defined as a function of your current shell session, rather than a script with its own session scope.
 This is the reason for doing `source punch.sh` once rather than putting `punch.sh` in your `PATH`.

-The first entry in every log line is a Unix timestamp.
-This makes sorting the list a breeze, but also makes it very impracticle to change the time value of an item.
-If you made a mistaken entry, you need to use `punch -e` or its alias `pe` to manually remove the line.
-Then use `punch -t` or `pt` to make the correct entry, and sort the now disordered lines (in Vim: visual select lines with <Shift>+V `:!sort`)

-`punch` uses BASH's built-in math, which has no knowledge of floats.
-Because of this, all math operations are done using seconds, and only converted to minutes in the end.
-This means that the sum of the printed project or task totals will fall short of the daily total.
-It's up to your judgement whether to add one minute to your times when entering them into another time-tracking system.
+`punch` rounds all times down to the minute when printing sums, so that the individual sums in a report may not add up exactly to the total shown.
+The larger number will always be the more accurate.